© 2018 Miraculo Inc. All Rights Reserved

 So I’ve been thinking lately about my Christianity and what shaped my faith throughout my life.
 Certainly, my parents, grandparents, extended family, and the believing adult friends of my parents got me started down the path to a personal relationship with Jesus.
 I accepted Christ at four years old and loved Him for all my childhood years.
 Church and Christian school also helped form my faith.
 Biblical instruction put a body of knowledge around the heart for Jesus I already had.

-I then walked away from God during my teen years and spent a decade without reading the Bible, spending time with other Christians, praying, and ignoring the beliefs I knew I had.
-I wanted to be in control and make my own choices with God’s disapproval or the rules I felt He wanted me to follow.
+I then walked away from God during my teen years and spent a decade without reading the Bible, spending time with other Christians, or praying.
+I ignored the beliefs I knew I had.
+I wanted to be in control and make my own choices without God’s disapproval or the rules I felt He wanted me to follow.

-In my late 20s, I realized my way of doing things sucked.
-I divorced my first husband.
-He suffered from addictions and anger issues and liked to be with other women.
+In my late 20s, I realized my way of doing things, quite frankly, sucked.
+There’s just not another good word for it.
+My first husband and I divorced.
+He suffered from addictions and anger issues.
+He made himself feel better with other women.
 He did not want to be married.
-I did.
 I was the first one to bring divorce into my family line, and it devastated me.
 In my anguish, I cried out to God.
-I heard and felt Him instantly.
+I heard and felt Him respond.

 I surrendered control of the messy life I made.
 I gave it right back to Christ.
 He accepted it graciously and healed my heart.
 He gave me a new life.
 I have loved Him with a passion since.
 I work hard to follow Him, stay in fellowship, continue to learn, and grow in my faith.